panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ssh-keygen -t rsa
 ```

 Immediately, you will be asked for the location to save the to-be-generated key files.
-We keep the same directory and rename the files to `demo_id_rsa`.
+We create a new directory via `mkdir $HOME/.ssh/demo` and rename the files to `demo_id_rsa`.
 It will also ask you for a passphrase to protect the key files.
 It is up to you whether you want to use a passphrase.
 In the current demonstration, we choose not to use a passphrase (just press `Enter` twice).

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/panc25/.ssh/id_rsa):/User/panc25/.ssh/demo_id_rsa Enter passphrase (empty for no passphrase):
+Enter file in which to save the key (/Users/panc25/.ssh/id_rsa):/User/panc25/.ssh/demo/demo_id_rsa Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 ```